Introduction — Archaeology and the Tradition of Historical Writing

 When we examined the structure, we found that several bricks indeed had carvings resembling ancient temple motifs.
 After careful observation, I concluded that these materials likely belonged to a 10th-century construction.
 This small yet revealing observation showed me how rural spaces continue to preserve the past — often unknowingly — through everyday architecture and collective memory.

-When I later included these three experiences in my research paper, I understood that fieldwork is not just a scientific practice — it is also a spiritual experience.
+When I later included these experiences in my research paper, I understood that fieldwork is not just a scientific practice — it is also a reflective journey.
 The soil, the stones, and the scripts don’t merely reveal data; they whisper meaning.
 They connect us not just with the past, but with our own sense of belonging in the present.
 That, to me, is the true lesson of field stories — history is not only discovered; it is felt.

 4. Methodology and Source Management